semdinsp/recycle_qrcode/README.md

 Feel free to drop me a note on how to migrate this system to track other items (eg security guard scans via QR code or package tracking or ...)

 # Yard Command
-yardoc --no-private --protected app/**/*.rb - README LEGAL COPYING NOTES.md
+yardoc --no-private --protected app/**/*.rb - README.md   NOTES.md

 # To do
   * additional reporting (currently a private google data studio web page links to the data)